sanahmed/PhaME/README.md

 GCA_000008865.1_ASM886v1_genomic.fna   GCA_000017985.1_ASM1798v1_genomic.fna  GCA_000026265.1_ASM2626v1_genomic.gff   GCA_000257275.1_ASM25727v1_genomic.fna

 ```
-Each of these files represent a genome of organism.
-They may have multiple sequences, but are all part of one organism.
+Each of these files represent one genome.
+They may have multiple sequences representing multiple replicons or contigs, but are all part of one genome.

-* A working directory.
+2. *Working folder*
-  - If your analysis includes incomplete genomes or contig files, they must be in the working directory and contig file must have following suffixes.
+  - This is the folder where intermediate and final files of analysis are written.
+Additionally, if the analysis includes incomplete genomes or contig files and raw reads, they must be in this folder.
+Contigs file must have following extensions to be recognised as contig file.
      - `*`.contig
      - `*`.contigs

     For example, a working directory with contigs folder look like this:
 ```
 $ ls workdir/*.contig